Color Management from Capture thru Print

 While I was initially there to talk with them about print production, I got a tour of their HQ in LA and learned more about what they do.
 I asked pointed questions about whether they had their cameras profiled and their monitors in the design department calibrated.
 What I realized and was able to show them is there are huge advantages to color management from the very beginning of the process.

-We then move on to their monitors.
-They had a mix of pretty nice BenQ professional graphics displays and Apple iMac’s.
+We then moved on to their monitors.
+They had a mix of pretty nice BenQ professional graphics displays and Apple iMacs.
 They had an existing colorimeter and software that we showed them was not sufficient, so they purchase a new instrument and software that we recommended.
 Using these new tools, we trained them how to create the best possible calibrations and profiles for their displays.
 Using these same tools, we can then validate the monitors and generate a complete and non-subjective report showing exactly how accurate their displays were.
 It was no surprise that their BenQ displays were far better than there iMac displays.

 Now, having a calibrated, profiled and validated monitor is critical for viewing color accurately, it still won’t show how the files will print.
 When you print the files (let’s say RGB files), they will get converted to a CMYK color space/ICC profile automatically when they get processed thru the RIP/DFE that drives the printers.
 In order to do this, we taught them how to extract the profiles from print production to use in design for ‘soft-proofing’ on the monitors (among other things, which I’ll get to in a minute).
 Using Adobe CC applications they can use their print production profiles to now see how their images will look once converted thru the RIP/DFE.
 This is huge in cutting down cycle times and ensuring their expectations are met.

 Our training also included detailed discussions about building artwork files properly.
-Given that many designers these days aren’t totally print-savvy, it’s important to educate them about all of the ethnically nuances and benefits of building their files correctly.
+Given that many designers these days aren’t totally print-savvy, it’s important to educate them about all of the technical nuances and benefits of building their files correctly.
 We found several things they were doing that were not ideal and will be collectively formulating new standard operating procedures based on our recommendations.

 Eventually I hope to implement the process control platform I was originally talking to them about.
 When and if I do, I’ll make sure to write a follow up blog on how that whole endeavor went.
 Please reach out to us at [email protected] to speak with a color consultant who can answer any of your questions.